MSU Human Resources >> Benefits >> Cobra >> COBRA FAQs

 • The child stops being eligible for coverage under the plan as a “dependent child.”

 Sometimes, filing a bankruptcy proceeding under Title 11 of the United States Code can be a qualifying event.
 If a proceeding in bankruptcy is filed concerning Michigan State University, and that bankruptcy results in the loss of coverage of any retired employee covered under the Plan, the retired employee will become a qualified beneficiary with respect to the bankruptcy.
-The retired employee’s spouse, surviving spouse, and dependent children will also become qualified beneficiaries if bankruptcy results in the loss of their coverage under the Plan.
+The retired employee’s spouse and dependent children will also become qualified beneficiaries if bankruptcy results in the loss of their coverage under the Plan.

 The Plan will offer COBRA continuation coverage to qualified beneficiaries only after the Plan Administrator has been notified of a qualifying event.
-When the qualifying event is the end of employment or reduction of hours of employment, death of the employee, commencement of a proceeding in bankruptcy with respect to Michigan State University, or the employee's becoming entitled to Medicare benefits (under Part A, Part B, or both), Michigan State University must notify the Plan Administrator of the qualifying event.
+When the qualifying event is the end of employment or reduction of hours of employment, death of the employee, commencement of a proceeding in bankruptcy with respect to Michigan State University, or the employee becoming entitled to Medicare benefits (under Part A, Part B, or both), Michigan State University must notify the Plan Administrator of the qualifying event.

-In certain circumstances, if you or anyone in your family is covered under the Plan is determined by the Social Security Administration to be disabled and you notify MSU Human Resources in writing and include copies of the documents from the Social Security Administration approving the disability, within 60 days of the determination AND prior to the expiration of the 18 months of COBRA continuation coverage, you and your entire family may be entitled to receive up to an additional 11 months of COBRA continuation coverage, for a total maximum of 29 months.
+you and your entire family may be entitled to receive up to an additional 11 months of COBRA continuation coverage, for a total maximum of 29 months.
 The disability would have to have started before the 60th day of COBRA continuation coverage and must last at least until the end of the 18 months of continuation coverage.

 Suppose your family experiences another qualifying event while receiving 18 months of COBRA continuation coverage.
 In that case, the spouse and dependent children in your family can get up to 18 additional months of COBRA continuation coverage, for a maximum of 36 months, if notice of the second qualifying event is properly given to the Plan.
-This extension may be available to the spouse and any dependent children receiving continuation coverage if the employee or former employee dies, becomes entitled to Medicare benefits (under Part A, Part B, or both), or gets divorced or legally separated, or if the dependent child stops being eligible under the Plan as a dependent child, but only if the event would have caused the spouse or dependent child to lose coverage under the Plan had the first qualifying event not occurred.
-Notification of a second qualifying event must be provided within 60 days of the event in the same manner as the first qualifying event is required to be reported.
+This extension may be available to the spouse and any dependent children receiving continuation coverage if the employee or former employee dies, becomes entitled to Medicare benefits (under Part A, Part B, or both), or gets divorced or legally separated, OR if the dependent child stops being eligible under the Plan as a dependent child, but only if the event would have caused the spouse or dependent child to lose coverage under the Plan had the first qualifying event not occurred.
+Notification of a second qualifying event must be provided within 60 days of the event in the same manner as the first qualifying event.

 In order to protect your family’s rights, you should keep the Plan Administrator informed of any changes in the addresses of family members.
 For your records, you should also keep a copy of any notices you send to the Plan Administrator.